Witiko/doctoral-thesis/main.md

-State-of-the-art math information retrieval systems rely on the hard soft vector space model of @salton1988termweighting, which is fast and interpretable, but whose accuracy is limited by its failure to recognize that the meaning of different words and symbols can be similar or related.
+State-of-the-art math information retrieval systems rely on the hard soft vector space model of @salton1988termweighting, which is fast and interpretable but its accuracy is limited by its failure to recognize that the meaning of different words and symbols can be similar or related.

 In 2014, @sidorov2014soft developed the soft vector space model, which can recognize the semantic relatedness of words and symbols.
-However, the soft vector space model was not practically fast.
-Additionally, the soft vector space model required a measure of relatedness between words and symbols.
+However, this model was not practically fast and it required a measure of relatedness between words and symbols.
 Furthermore, the soft vector space model had not been evaluated on math information retrieval.